SebGadzinski/Client/README.md

 ## SETTING UP WITH /Server

-If you are setting this front end with my /Server repo, please complete the /Server repo first as the client need to connect to the server.
+If you are setting this front end with my /Server repo, please complete the /Server repo first as the client needs to connect to the server.

 ## Uses